pigrew/trueposctrl/README.md

 * Provides a USB CDC interface which mirrors the GPSDO output.
 * Sends the $PROCEED to start up the GPSDO when needed.
 * Displays:
-  * UTC time, number of satellites, board temperature, DAC voltage, lock status, and bad antenna
+  * UTC time, number of satellites, board temperature, DAC voltage, lock status, bad antenna, and survey remaining time
 * Automatically enables the PPSDBG (to get tuning voltage, and more frequent status messages)
 * STM32 board's LED shows lock status.
 * Relays commands from USB to the GPSDO.